Auguste Chouteau: Settlement of St. Louis

 The French garrison just across the river at Fort de Chartres agreed to store the goods until the British arrived.
-(Following the Seven Years' War, the French conceded their territory and installations to the victorious British.
+Following the Seven Years' War, France conceded territory and installations to the victorious British.
 The fort was to be turned over to the British according to the Treaty of Paris (1763).
 The commandant of Illinois, Pierre-Joseph Neyon de Villiers, suggested French settlers should relocate from the Illinois Country to New Orleans.
-(He thought it would be under French control, as he did not know of the Treaty of Fontainebleau (1762) to give control of the area west of the Mississippi to the Spanish).
+He thought it would be under French control, as he did not know of the Treaty of Fontainebleau (1762) to give control of the area west of the Mississippi to the Spanish.
 Because of the postwar upheaval, "instead of just establishing a trading post at the mouth of the Missouri, [Laclède] would create an entire community."
 Laclède believed he could convince many French to move to the west bank of the Mississippi at his new settlement.
 He planned to store the goods until spring, and then have Chouteau and his team build the trading post at the site they selected in December 1763.
 As Chouteau wrote, Laclède said, "You will come here as soon as navigation opens, and will cause this place to be cleared, in order to form our settlement after the plan that I shall give you."

 In the late winter, Chouteau fitted out a boat and led a party of 30 men across the river, where they landed on February 14, 1764.
 The next day, February 15, Chouteau directed the men to start clearing and founded the European city of St. Louis.
-(It was on a site long occupied by indigenous tribes, as demonstrated by the numerous massive earthwork mounds left from the Mississippian culture of the 9th-12th century.)
+It was on a site long occupied by indigenous tribes, as demonstrated by the numerous massive earthwork mounds left from the Mississippian culture of the 9th–12th centuries.